SilbigerLab/Protocols/Physiological_Parameter_Protocols/Protocols/Furnace_SOP.md

 <a name="References"></a> **References**

+* System Information can be found in [References and Manuals](https://github.com/SilbigerLab/Protocols/blob/master/References_and_Manuals/BF51800_Box_Furnace_Manual/System_Information.md)
-Information in this guide and supplemental information about the Box Furnace and its operation and maintenance can be found in the [BF51800 Series Manual](References/BF51800_Series_Manual.pdf)
+* Information in this guide and supplemental information about the Box Furnace and its operation and maintenance can be found in the [BF51800 Series Manual](https://github.com/SilbigerLab/Protocols/blob/master/References_and_Manuals/BF51800_Box_Furnace_Manual/BF51800_Series_Manual.pdf)